datacarpentry/semester-biology/exercises/Scientific-0-R.md

    Modify the code to calculate and print the average height of a plant in each experiment.
-7. Determine the maximum height of a plant at each site.
+7. Use `max()` to determine the maximum height of a plant at each site.
 8. Create a new data frame called `shrub_data_w_vols` that includes all of the original data and a new column containing the volumes, and display it.
 9. Import the experiments data and then use `inner_join` to combine it with the